Kronoshus/CIPs/CIP-0013/README.md

 #### Token Claim URI queries

-Token Claim URIs must include at minimum a URL to the token faucet/fountain hosted and maintained by the project.
+Token Claim URIs must include a path indicating protocol version and at minimum a `faucet_url` argument pointing to the faucet hosted and maintained by the project.

-An optional claim code may be included in the URI to create one-time use codes or special event codes for analytical purposes.
+**All arguments for Token Claim URIs should be URL-encoded**

+***Version 1 URIs***

+Version 1 URIs must include a `faucet_url` and a `code` as required parameters.

+***Version 2 URIs***

+Version 2 URIs must include a `faucet_url` and may optionally include a `code` or other arguments per the needs of the project's faucet API.

 ### Handling stake pool links